MathAudio Guitar EQ VST/AU

 This tutorial will help you detect and compensate for the unwanted resonances of your guitar.

 The body of classical and acoustic guitars is an acousto-mechanical resonator that amplifies sound generated by strings by means of multiple resonances.
-Ideally, these resonances should be uniformly distrubuted along the frequency range and have similar gains.
-In reality, however, some of these resonances usually have too large gains.
-Our experiments have shown that one or a few strong resonances can destroy the guitar sound because of so-called "masking effect".
+Ideally, these resonances should be uniformly distributed along the frequency range and have similar gains.
+In reality, however, some of these resonances usually have larger gains.
+Our experiments have shown that one or a few strong resonances can destroy the guitar sound because of the so-called "masking effect".
 We've also found out that the digital correction of the largest guitar resonances can substantially improve the quality of the guitar recordings.
-MathAudio Guitar EQ plug-in helps you to detect and compensate for the unwanted guitar resonances.
+The MathAudio Guitar EQ plug-in helps you to detect and compensate for the unwanted guitar resonances.
+It also allows you to fine-tune the volume and the timbre of every note on your guitar.

 - A pair of good closed headphones.
 If you don't have such headphones, a pair of famous Sony MDR-7506 is a safe choice.
 You can also use MathAudio Headphone EQ to improve the quality of the monitoring.